 This family-run Christmas tree lot in Novato offers quality Noble, Douglas, and Grand firs, as well as wreaths, garlands, and other holiday products.
-Cousins' also offers a goat petting zoo; a Santa and Grinch photo booth; arts and crafts; bake sales; free hot cider, cookies, candy canes; visits with Santa on select weekends; and more.
+Cousins' also offers a goat petting zoo; arts and crafts; bake sales; free hot cider, cookies, candy canes; visits with Santa on select weekends; and more.
 Cousins' Christmas Trees is partnering with Novato School Fuel, the foundation that supports Novato public schools.
-Open daily starting November 23 from 9 am to 8 pm.
+Open daily starting November 25 from 9 am to 8 pm.
 They're at 7416B Redwood Boulevard in Novato (next to Chianti restaurant).
 More info at www.cousinschristmastrees.com or (415) 250-6117.

-If you haven't already done so, it's time to start thinking of getting that must-have of the holiday season—the Christmas tree.
+It's time to think about getting that must-have of the holiday season—the Christmas tree.
 There are those practical people who merely unpack the artificial tree from its storage boxes, and assemble it in the living room, pre-wired, perfectly shaped and sized, and flame-resistant.
-Then there are those of us who have to have the real deal, despite the inconvenience.
-For the hopeless romantics among us, nothing beats the experience of going to a honest-to-goodness genuine Christmas tree farm, getting our hands dirty, and cutting a tree down ourselves.
-Of course it's a great family photo op and usually a lot of fun, too, and those annual trip to the Christmas tree farm remain some of my fondest childhood memories.
+Then there are those of us who have to have the real deal, despite any inconvenience.

-Unfortunately, there aren't any Christmas tree farms in Marin County anymore (the last one—in Olema—closed down years ago).
-To get the real Christmas tree farm experience within close proximity to Marin, you have to head north to rural Sonoma County.
-Most tree farms seem to be clustered around Sebastopol and Petaluma, with a few near Sonoma and Santa Rosa.
-We recently checked out three Christmas tree farms sited in the rolling hills southwest of Sebastopol: Garlock Tree Farm, Reindeer Ridge Tree Farm, and Frosty Mountain Tree Farm.
-Christmas tree farming is definitely a family business—all the farms are operated by branches of the same family.
+There aren't any Christmas tree farms in Marin County anymore (the last one—in Olema—closed down years ago), so to get the real Christmas tree farm experience you have to head north to rural Sonoma County.
+Most tree farms are clustered around Sebastopol and Petaluma, with a few near Sonoma and Santa Rosa.